Dutch Loango-Angola

-Loango-Angola is the name for the possessions of the Dutch West India Company in contemporary Angola and the Republic of the Congo.
+Loango-Angola is the name for the possessions of the Dutch West India Company (WIC) in contemporary Angola and the Republic of the Congo.
 Notably, the name refers to the colony that was captured from the Portuguese between 1641 and 1648.
 Due to the distance between Luanda and Elmina, the capital of the Dutch Gold Coast, a separate administration for the southern districts of Africa was established at Luanda during the period of the Dutch occupation.

 After Angola was recaptured by the Portuguese in 1648, Dutch trade with Loango-Angola did not stop, however.
-From about 1670 onward, the Dutch West India Company acquired slaves from the Loango region on a regular basis, and Dutch free traders continued this practice until after 1730.
+From about 1670 onward, the WIC acquired slaves from the Loango region on a regular basis, and Dutch free traders continued this practice until after 1730.

 History

 Dutch traders began trading with Loango-Angola in the early 17th century, driven south by increasing competition on the Gold Coast.
 African traders were generally welcoming of the Dutch, who provided goods the Portuguese were not able to provide.
 Among other things, the Dutch traded redwood in Mayumba, and ivory and copper in Loango.
 Initially, the Dutch maintained the port city of Mpinda at the mouth of the Congo River as the southernmost border of their operations.